AndrewWPhillips/rangeset/README.md

 `NewFromString` returns a new set from a string encoded with the `String` method (above)

+`NewFromRange` returns a new set given an asymmetric range of values

 `Equal` compares two sets

 `Union` finds the union of one or more sets